ni1o1/transbigdata/README.md

 **Technical Features**

-* Provides different processing methods for different stages of traffic spatio-temporal big data analysis.
+* Provide a variety of processing methods for each stage of transportation spatio-temporal big data analysis.
 * The code with TransBigData is clean, efficient, flexible, and easy to use, allowing complex data tasks to be achieved with concise code.